elusivecodes/FyreORM/README.md

 - `$options` is an array containing options for the query.
     - `alias` is a string representing the table alias, and will default to the model alias.
-    - `type` is a string representing the connection type, and will default to `self::READ`.
+    - `connectionType` is a string representing the connection type, and will default to `self::READ`.
+    - `events` is a boolean indicating whether to trigger model/behavior events, and will default to *true*.

 ```php
 $query = $model->selectQuery($options);